directvt/vtm/doc/ngvt-input-mode.md

 The goal of the `ngvt-input-mode` protocol is to make command line interactivity cross-platform.

 - No TTY required.
-- All values used in this protocol are decimal and zero-based.
-- The bracketed paste mode is mandatory.
-All unescaped symbols outside of this protocol should be treated as clipboard pasted data.
+- No OS-level signal tracking required.
 - Backwards-compatible with the `win32-input-mode` protocol.

 ## Audience

 You want to:
 - Track the terminal window size.
-- Get consistent output regardless terminal window resizing.
+- Get consistent output regardless terminal window size.
 - Work without allocating TTY.
 - Track every key press and key release.
 - Track application closing and system shutdown.